 Q: Why does the Higg MSI use cradle-to-factory gate and not recognise the use and end-of-life phases of a product?

-The Higg MSI is a cradle-to-gate assessment that is meant to help brands and manufacturers understand the environmental impacts and hotspots with producing different materials.
+The Higg MSI is a cradle-to-gate assessment to help brands and manufacturers understand the environmental impacts and hotspots related to the production of different materials.
 It does not replace other sourcing considerations, nor does it claim to.
 Commercial considerations such as quality and price already have wide scale methods available for standardized comparability (ex.
 ISO, ASTM, AATCC standards) and the Higg MSI is meant to fulfill this for environmental considerations.
 The Higg MSI is additive to other commercial considerations, it does not replace them.
-The Higg MSI is only one tool in the Higg Index suite of tools and with the recent launch of the Higg Product Module (Higg PM) we expect to see brands and manufacturers extending their environmental considerations through the product lifecycle.
+The Higg MSI is only one tool in the Higg Index suite of tools and with the recent launch of the Higg Product Module (PM) we expect to see brands and manufacturers extending their environmental considerations through the product lifecycle, moving towards products as the unit of comparison rather than materials, given the variability around the ways materials can be used.
 The second edition of the Higg PM, launching next year, will include consideration of use and end-of-life, including material and product quality, repairability, and the use phase.
-We welcome further conversation on how to include the aspects of durability and repairability of leather into the Higg PM assessment framework.
+As has always been the case in terms of evolution of these industry tools, we welcome further conversation and contribution of relevant data on how to include the aspects of durability and repairability of leather into the Higg PM assessment framework.